repinvv/TestingContext/README.md

 ```
 The first line will return the first insurance that meets all the conditions.
 I.e. insurance created in 2007, that has a Dependent assignment with over 70 people covered.
 All the filters are combined using "AND" logic, the same as SpecFlow/Cucumber syntax tells us.
 The second line will return all the policies that meet these conditions.
 The third line returns all the assignments that have 'Dependent' type and over 70 people covered in all the policies that match the condition.
-I.e. result will not contain such a assignment that was inside the insurance created in some other year.
+I.e. result will not contain such an assignment that was inside the insurance created in some other year.
 Note that "All" method returns IEnumerable\<IResolutionContext\<Insurance\>\> and not IEnumerable\<Insurance\>.
 So, to get the latter, you need to do a Select of Value.
 IResolutionContext will allow to get needed assignments of a specific insurance, using the following syntax
 ```C#